What does this rating mean?

 Other studies have compared high frequency rTMS to ECT (Electroconvulsive Therapy).
 In these studies, ECT was more effective at reducing depression symptoms, but rTMS generally has fewer side effects.

-TMS has mainly been studied in adults.
-There is a small amount of evidence to suggest that it is also effective in older adults.
-However, research on older people has found smaller effects.
+TMS has mainly been studied in adults and older adults.
 There is little evidence about TMS use in children and adolescents.

 Some common side effects of rTMS include headaches, discomfort on the scalp, tingling and light-headedness.
 More serious side effects are rare.
 Serious side effects include seizures, hearing loss, and mania.
 Doctors use rTMS under special guidelines designed to reduce the risk of seizures and other problems.